Manchester City F.C.: Manchester City Hall of Fame

 The following former Manchester City players and managers have been inducted into the Manchester City F.C.
 Hall of Fame, and are listed according to the year of their induction:

 National Football Museum Hall of Fame

-The following former Manchester City players and managers have been inducted into the English Football Hall of Fame (a.k.a. the National Football Museum Hall of Fame), and are listed according to the year of their induction within the various categories:
+The following former Manchester City players and managers have been inducted into the English Football Hall of Fame (National Football Museum Hall of Fame), and are listed according to the year of their induction within the various categories:

 Premier League Hall of Fame

-The following former Manchester players have been inducted into the Premier League Hall of Fame.
+The following former Manchester City players have been inducted into the Premier League Hall of Fame.
 Inaugurated in 2020, but delayed for a year due to the COVID-19 pandemic, the Hall of Fame is intended to recognise and honour players that have achieved great success and made a significant contribution to the league since its founding in 1992.

 Scottish Football Museum Hall of Fame

 The following former Manchester City players and managers have been inducted into the Scottish Football Hall of Fame (a.k.a. the Scottish Football Museum Hall of Fame), and are listed according to the year of their induction within the various categories: